Dynamics of Non-Classical Interval Exchanges: Normality

 \section{Normality}

 In this section, we prove normality, i.e.~Theorem~\ref{normality}.
-We now clarify the phrase ``non transient sequences that can occur'' in the statement of Theorem~\ref{normality}.
-Recall that to avoid transient vertices, we assumed that the initial stage $\pi_0$ is in some sink $G_0$ of the reduced diagram $G$.
-So a non-transient sequence that can occur is any finite sequence in $G_0$.

-For every $\pi'$ in $G_0$, choose a {\it shortest} splitting sequence from $\pi'$ to $\pi_0$.
+For every $\pi'$ in the attractor, choose a {\em shortest} splitting sequence from $\pi'$ to $\pi_0$.
 This gives a finite number of chosen splitting sequences.
-This means that for any $C$-distributed $\pi'$ \begin{enumerate} \item With probability bounded below by a constant $c'>0$ that depends only on $d$, it is possible to split from the $C$-distributed $\pi'$ to a stage that is combinatorially $\pi_0$ using the chosen splitting sequence. \item Splitting from $\pi'$ to a stage as above, introduces a bounded amount of distortion in the measure, where the bound depends only on $d$. \end{enumerate} The statements above imply that in Proposition~\ref{equidis}, for different constants $c \in (0,1)$ and $C>1$ which depend only on $d$, one gets $C$-distributed with a relative probability greater than $c$, such that the $C$-distributed stages are {\it combinatorially} $\pi_0$.
-In other words, the uniformly distorted stages in Theorem~\ref{Uniform-distortion} can be assumed to be combinatorially $\pi_0$.
-Moreover, because of this additional conclusion in Theorem~\ref{Uniform-distortion} and since $G_0$ is strongly connected in the directed sense, it is enough to prove normality for finite sequences that start from $\pi_0$.
+This means that for any $C$-distributed $\pi'$ \begin{enumerate} \item With probability bounded below by a constant $c'>0$ that depends only on $d$, it is possible to split from the $C$-distributed $\pi'$ to a stage that ends at $\pi_0$ using the chosen sequence chosen above . \item Splitting from $\pi'$ to a stage as above, introduces a bounded amount of distortion in the measure, where the bound depends only on $d$. \end{enumerate} The statements above imply that in Proposition~\ref{equidis}, for different constants $c \in (0,1)$ and $C>1$ which depend only on $d$, one gets $C$-distributed with a relative probability greater than $c$, such that the $C$-distributed stages have generalized permutation $\pi_0$.
+In other words, the uniformly distorted stages in Theorem~\ref{Uniform-distortion} can be assumed to have generalized permutation $\pi_0$.
+Moreover, because of this additional conclusion in Theorem~\ref{Uniform-distortion} and the fact that we are in the attractor, it is enough to prove normality for finite sequences that start from $\pi_0$.

 Let $\jmath = \pi_0 \to \cdots \to \pi$ be a finite sequence of splits.
 We prove the stronger form of normality stated below, which is necessary to prove unique ergodicity.